chrokh/toow-old/chapters/object-composition.md

 (object-composition:abstraction-levels)=
 ### Abstraction levels

-We're going to talk about four types, let's call them, "abstraction levels" of object composition.
+We're going to talk about four kinds of, let's call them, "abstraction levels" of object composition.
 I like to call these levels:
 %They are numbered so that the level of [indirection](indirection) and [modularity](maintainability) increases.